felix-nathan/Pizza/README.md

 https://github.com/felix-nathan/Pizza.git

 ## Description.
-This basically a project to describe, give directions and advertise my business premises dealing with pizza.
+This is basically a project to describe, give directions and advertise my business premises dealing with pizza.
+It gives all the prices of what we offer, our varieties and all our contacts to find our location.

 ## Author.